1317Stephen/1317Stephen.github.io/_posts/2021-09-05-iOS-Application.markdown

 - `smokingAreaSwitchAction()`: smoking area annotations on/off.
 - `nonsmokingAreaSwitchAction()`: nonsmoking area annotations on/off.

 (3) API Model

 - nonsmoking area API model
 - smoking area API model
 - address model

 ## Next version

 - Applying design patterns.

 <br />
 <br />

 # 3. Implementation: Focus on the Problem-Solving

 : Among the implementations, parts that take a long time or still have a room for improvement are summarized with the source.

 ## version 1.0.0

 In version 1.0.0, there are main 4 features.

 ➀ Move to current location.
 ➁ Zoom in/out map.
 ➂ Display the non-smoking area data near the user on the map.
 ➃ Display the smoking area data of Yonsan-Gu on the map.

 The codes below are the main functions needed to implement these four features.

 ### Main problems

 - call XML/JSON API
 - synchronize with/without loop

 ### Functions

-#### ➀ Move to current locations.
+#### ➀ Move to current locations

 - basic settings in `viewDidLoad()`
 {% highlight swift %}
 {% raw %}